duangsuse-valid-projects/tcc-zh_CN/README.md

 ##### Examples

-ex1.c: simplest example (hello world).
-Can also be launched directly as a script: './ex1.c'.
+hello_world.c: simplest example (hello world).
+Can also be launched directly as a script: './hello_world.c'.

-ex2.c: more complicated example: find a number with the four operations given a list of numbers (benchmark).
+find_num.c: more complicated example: find a number with the four operations given a list of numbers (benchmark).

-ex3.c: compute fibonacci numbers (benchmark).
+fib.c: compute fibonacci numbers (benchmark).

-ex4.c: more complicated: X11 program.
+gui.c: more complicated: X11 program.
 Very complicated test in fact because standard headers are being used !

-ex5.c: 'hello world' with standard glibc headers.
+glic_hello.c: 'hello world' with standard glibc headers.

 tcc.c: TCC can of course compile itself.
 Used to check the code generator.